girliemac/girliemac.github.io/_posts/2021-02-20-web-monetization-bitcoin.md

 ### Setting up Coil

-There are two membership types— Coil membership to support web-monetized content and developer membership for monetization.
+There are two membership types— Coil membership to support web-monetized content and creator membership for monetization.
 I am walking you through the latter.

-First, sign up for a [Coil creator account](https://coil.com/creator) and click **Start monetizing.
+First, sign up for a [**Coil creator account**](https://coil.com/creator) and click **Start monetizing.
 It's free** button.

 Once you created your account (and verified your email etc.), you will need to set up your payout wallet.